-- On launching the Video Editor: click New Project if you want to make the video yourself or Quick Video to make a quick automated video. - Open the File menu and choose Create New Project for a new video from scratch, or Create Quick Video to start in quick mode.
+• On launching the Video Editor: click New Project if you want to make the video yourself or Quick Video to make a quick automated video.

+• Open the File menu and choose New Project to make a video from scratch, or New Montage to start in quick mode.

-After that, you can save your project as a file in the .mepb format on your computer and open it later to continue editing your movie.
+After that, you can save your project as a file in the \.mepx format on your computer and open it later to continue editing your movie.